xtmtd/Phylogenomics/scripts/README.md

 1. Type 'bash BUSCO_extraction.sh'.
 2. Tools TransDecoder, parallel are used in this script and will be automatically checked prior to formal analyses.
 3. Input the number of threads/cores (e.g., 8).
+4. Please input the version of BUSCO for assessments: 1.
+BUSCOv3; 2.
+BUSCOv5(version 5.4).
-4. Input the name of input directory containing all alignments, e.g., /PATH/BUSCOs/ (All the BUSCO results (run_* folders) are deposited in the same folder, e.g., BUSCOs/).
+5. Input the name of input directory containing all alignments, e.g., /PATH/BUSCOs/ (All the BUSCO results (run_* folders) are deposited in the same folder, e.g., BUSCOs/).
-5. Modify the head name of the fasta files for each locus, and placed all them in 0-raw_busco/.
+6. Modify the head name of the fasta files for each locus, and placed all them in 0-raw_busco/.
-6. Merge sequences of the same locus into the fasta files, and placed all these fasta files in 1-raw_loci/.
+7. Merge sequences of the same locus into the fasta files, and placed all these fasta files in 1-raw_loci/.
-7. Filter loci having too few taxa (less than three), and placed the rest of the fasta files in 2-loci_filter/.
+8. Filter loci having too few taxa (less than three), and placed the rest of the fasta files in 2-loci_filter/.

  ● **align_MAFFT.sh:**